Shoshana Gershonowitz

+Early life and career

-Born Shoshana Gershom, she immigrated from Russia in her youth and settled in Jerusalem.
+Shoshana Gershonowitz was born in Russia, she emigrated to Palestine in 1925 and settled in Jerusalem.
 She was active at the Haganah.
 During World War II she was among the first 66 women to join the Auxiliary Territorial Service, and one of four to become an officer and retired as a captain.

 In 1947 she established the women's unit of the Haganah in Jerusalem.
 She served as deputy to Mina Ben-Zvi, IDF Women's Corps first commander.
 In 1952 she served as the Nahal's women commander.
 Between the years 1952 to 1959 she was promoted to colonel and served as Women's Corps commander in chief, under the direct command of IDF head of manpower, in charge of all IDF women.
 Upon leaving the army, she served as attachée for liaison with women's organizations in Washington, D.C.

 She appeared on the May 18, 1958, episode of the quiz show What's My Line? under the name Shoshana Gershom and succeeded in stumping the panel, which was unable to guess her occupation.